RajdeepNegi17/Project/Project1/ReadMe.txt

 Procedure:
-First we will download the dataset.
+First we will download the dataset from kaggle.We will be using electronic items reviews dataset of Amazon reviews.

 Our dataset contain User Id, Product Id, Rating and Time stamp.
 Then we will import some necessary libraries.
 Then afterwards we will be analyzing the rating of different products we have, no. of unique users and products, etc.
 We have dropped the Time Stamp column as it was not useful to us.